 Spring break!!!
 Crazy beach parties?
 Booze?
 Unspeakable stories?

-My last Spring Break before graduating undergrad.
-I have never really taken a trip for Spring Break, which is one college experience I regret.
-All my past Spring Breaks were spent visiting my long distance boyfriend or working more hours to save some money.
+My last spring break before graduating undergrad.
+I have never really taken a trip for spring break, which is one college experience I didn’t want to regret.
+Being my frugal self and usually working during the school vacation, I decided to splurge and head to San Francisco.

 Pier 39 in San Francisco